 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-University of Maine at Farmington has some full or partial tuition waivers available for: International Students X Employees or Children of Employees
+University of Maine at Farmington has some full or partial tuition waivers available for: - International Students

 Check the financial aid website for more information on payment plans and tuition waivers.